This post may contain affiliate links. Please see our disclosure policy.

 Yield: 1 bath

-Try this excellent foaming bubble bath recipe today!
-It's the perfect stress-free weekend!
-Plus, it's made with natural ingredients, gentle on the skin, and is enjoyed by adults and kids alike!
+Try this excellent foaming bubble bath recipe to relax and unwind.
+Enjoy luxirious bubbles with just a few simple ingredients.
+It's made with natural ingredients, gentle on the skin, and is enjoyed by adults and kids alike!

 Equipment